-TIP 1 – Size up the Family
+TIP 1 – Picking Up on the Family Dynamic

 Within the first few moments of meeting the entire family at their family session, you should have a good idea of the family dynamic and you should figure out what you want to photograph.
 The moment the entire family is in front of my eyes is a key moment that can define the rest of the session.
 That sounds like a tall order, I know, but it’s really not too bad when you start to break it down a bit… Chances are you’ve had a consultation with at least one or two members of the family so you have a little bit of inside knowledge on the vibe of the family and a bit of their family dynamic.
 But as soon as the entire family is together, the vibe totally shifts and you need to be ready to take the knowledge you have of the family and pair it with what you see the day of the shoot.
 The moments we are walking from their vehicle over to the shoot location is when I get a general sense of what role each person plays in the family dynamic.
 You can see if a dad is totally wrapped around their fingers of his daughters, which means sweet and tender moments with flow freely.
 You’ll understand if a child is more of a momma’s boy and caters to her needs.
 These little telltale signs are going to guide how you photograph the session and what kind of prompts you will give to the family.
 Take advantage of those first few moments together and soak in any knowledge of the family you can.